myConsciousness/myConsciousness/README.md

 > @shy.party you can try new version of bluesky_post, you can pass language tags and labels

 https://bsky.app/profile/shinyakato.dev/post/3k4xqv2h3cy2u

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-15T03:34:37.167Z
->
-> I noticed now that in the example in this image, "actions/checkout" is not necessary.
-It's just needed when uploading the image with this workflow.

----
 <!-- MY-BSKY_TIMELINE:END -->